Don’t Be Scammed By These Fake Graphics Card Sold Online

 It’s mid-morning.
 You are about to open your internet cafe.
 You mused at how your pre-teen patrons were hollering last night that your computers were ancient and Jurassic whenever they lose a DOTA Clash or suffer the very 1st death at FortNite.

 They claimed that the lagging graphics cost them the game.

-Although you know that it’s their below average skills that’s at fault.
+Although you know that it’s their below-average skills that are at fault.
 You can’t put out the disclaimer since it’s also true that your computer units are ‘long in the tooth” and way past their prime.
 If only you can upgrade your units.

 It’s this gaddam cryto mining madness that’s making it hard to upgrade.
-Graphic card prices are insanely high.
+Graphics card prices are insanely high.
 Double or triple the selling price just a year ago.